Committed to

 Live to Give

-Learn more about Live to Give and explore opportunities to get involved at www.livetogivemn.org.
+To learn more about Live to Give and find out how you can get involved, visit www.livetogivemn.org.

 Minnesota Milk Bank for Babies

-Diane and Emily Van Essen, wife and daughter of Unity Precision Manufacturing’s Mike Van Essen, are two of the original founders and board members of the Minnesota Milk Bank for Babies, a non-profit organization whose mission is to improve infant health outcomes by ensuring that medically vulnerable babies.
-This organization provides access to safely pasteurized life-giving human donor milk when mother’s milk is unavailable or in low supply.
+Diane and Emily Van Essen, the wife and daughter of Unity Precision Manufacturing’s Mike Van Essen, are among the original founders and board members of the Minnesota Milk Bank for Babies.
+This non-profit organization aims to improve infant health outcomes by providing medically vulnerable babies with access to safely pasteurized donor milk when mother’s milk is unavailable or in low supply.

-Minnesota Milk Bank for Babies is a Human Milk Banking Association of North America (HMBANA) affiliated milk bank.
+The Minnesota Milk Bank for Babies is affiliated with the Human Milk Banking Association of North America (HMBANA).

 Learn more about the organization at www.mnmilkbank.org.